Pulsejet: Design

 Pulsejets have also been used in both control-line and radio-controlled model aircraft.
-The speed record for control-line pulsejet-powered model aircraft is greater than 200 miles per hour (323 km/h).
+The speed record for control-line pulsejet-powered model aircraft is greater than 200 miles per hour (322 km/h).

 The speed of a free-flying radio-controlled pulsejet is limited by the engine's intake design.
 At around 450 km/h (280 mph) most valved engines' valve systems stop fully closing owing to ram air pressure, which results in performance loss.

 Variable intake geometry lets the engine produce full power at most speeds by optimizing for whatever speed at which the air enters the pulsejet.
 Valveless designs are not as negatively affected by ram air pressure as other designs, as they were never intended to stop the flow out of the intake, and can significantly increase in power at speed.

 Another feature of pulsejet engines is that their thrust can be increased by a specially shaped duct placed behind the engine.
 The duct acts as an annular wing, which evens out the pulsating thrust, by harnessing aerodynamic forces in the pulsejet exhaust.
 The duct, typically called an augmentor, can significantly increase the thrust of a pulsejet with no additional fuel consumption.
 Gains of 100% increases in thrust are possible, resulting in a much higher fuel efficiency.
 However, the larger the augmenter duct, the more drag it produces, and it is only effective within specific speed ranges.

+Wave

+J-1 is a u-shaped device designed for UAVs with up to 200-lb (90-kg) gross vehicle weight.
+It weighs 18 lb (8.2 kg) and measures 5.5 x 12.5 x 64 inches (14 x 32 x 163 cm).
+It can run on fuels such as gasoline, E85 bioethanol, or jet fuel.
+Its thrust reaches up to 55 lbf.
+When fuel ignites, the increased temperature and pressure push hot gasses out of the device, creating thrust.
+The resulting partial vacuum pulls in fresh air, preparing for the next pulse.
+The engine family has been tested at up to 200 mph.

+Wave is working on a second engine, the K-1, with up to 220 lbf of thrust for up to 1000 lb.
+It claims that this will benefit larger commercial applications and a new class of VTOL.